 While there is data on how much GST is collected by Customs on imported goods, it is not possible to determine the net amount of GST collected on imported goods as many consignments are imported by GST-registered businesses that are able to claim the GST back from Inland Revenue.
-This means the potential fiscal risk of increasing the threshold above which GST is collected on consignments at the border and below which non-resident suppliers, electronic marketplaces and redeliverers are responsible for returning GST cannot be precisely quantified.
+This means the potential fiscal risk of increasing the threshold above which GST is collected on consignments at the border and below which non-resident suppliers, electronic marketplaces and re-deliverers are responsible for returning GST cannot be precisely quantified.

-- Assumptions underpinning impact analysis: The Government's proposed approach is estimated to increase GST revenue by approximately \$66 million for the 2018/19 fiscal year, increasing to \$100 million and \$112 million in the 2019/20 and 2020/21 fiscal years respectively.
+• Assumptions underpinning impact analysis: The Government's proposed approach is estimated to increase GST revenue by approximately \$66 million for the 2018/19 fiscal year, increasing to \$100 million and \$112 million in the 2019/20 and 2020/21 fiscal years respectively.
 The primary caveat to this revenue forecast is that it assumes static behaviour on the part of both suppliers and consumers.
 However, the imposition of GST on low-value imported goods may decrease consumers' propensity to buy goods from offshore, and may also decrease suppliers' willingness to ship goods to New Zealand, further increasing costs of importing goods for consumers.
 Another key limitation is that the revenue forecast assumes for simplicity a 100 percent collection rate under the existing border collection system in relation to consignments valued between \$400 and \$1,000.
-The limitation of this assumption is that it is clear that undervaluation by suppliers is an issue to some extent, but the exact scale of the problem and the amount of GST forgone as a result are unknown. - Time constraints: Ministers have decided to plan for the introduction of the proposed rules on 1 October 2019.
-The proposals are therefore required to be included in a bill introduced before the end of 2018 to give affected businesses sufficient certainty about how the rules will operate.
+The limitation of this assumption is that it is clear that undervaluation by suppliers is an issue to some extent, but the exact scale of the problem and the amount of GST forgone as a result are unknown.